Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 4. Iggy Peck, Architect by Andrea Beaty

-I love Beaty’s books for the way her rhymes sound.
-My son suggested this book, and the kids had a hoot at some of the funny instances, like when Iggy Peck built a tower of dirty diapers.
-Rhyming books make for awesome read aloud stories, especially if you read it smooth and slow.
+My son suggested that I read Iggy Peck, Architect for good reason—Beaty’s books have wonderful rhymes.
+The kids had a hoot at some of the funny instances, like when Iggy built a tower out of dirty diapers.
+Rhyming books make for awesome read aloud stories, especially if you read them smoothly and slowly.

 I began story time by asking if anyone knew what an architect was.
 I also changed facial expressions and used hand gestures to show things like smelly, anger, and getting a bright idea.